 Of course, this color combination is intuitive if you think about it—just consider camouflage.
 But, you'll be surprised to find out how versatile it is.

-This combination's masculine, rough-and-tumble character lends it to little boys' rooms, as seen here in a design that kids can easily grow into with age.
+This combination's timeless character lends it to children's rooms, as seen here in a design that kids can easily grow into with age.
 But, we can imagine it working just as well—if not even more so—in a laid-back family room with perennially chic sage and rich brown leather in the form of a well-loved vintage sofa.

 It's no surprise that neutrals have never-ending mix-and-match potential.
 It's part of why we keep coming back to them time and time again.
 But, as this dining area so flawlessly shows, combining inky black with the rich, natural character of true-brown leather and wood tones packs a surprising punch.